Complying With the New CMS Emergency Preparedness Rule for Medicare and Medicaid Providers and Suppliers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel to Medicare and Medicaid providers and suppliers with guidance on the new Centers for Medicare & Medicaid Services (CMS) emergency preparedness regulations.
+This CLE course will provide counsel to Medicare and Medicaid providers and suppliers with guidance on the new Centers for Medicare & Medicaid Services (CMS) emergency preparedness regulations.
 The panel will outline compliance strategies for the current regulatory environment.

 - Overview of the emergency preparedness regulations